Christian Theological

-Be ready with God's weaponry; devil is real, pope says30th Oct 2014
+Be ready with God's weaponry; devil is real, pope says

 VATICAN CITY (CNS) -- Christian life is a constant battle against the devil, who is not the stuff of legend, but really exists, Pope Francis said in a morning homily.